veny/GearmaNode/README.md

 * value object to turn over job's parameters
 * interface to send job notification/information to the job server

-The `job` object has methods as follows:
+The `job` object has following getters

 * name - getter for name of the function
 * jobServerUid - getter for unique identification of job server that transmited the job
 * handle - getter for job's handle
 * payload - getter for received data (Buffer or String)

+and methods

 * workComplete - sends a notification to the server (and any listening clients) that the job completed successfully
 * reportStatus - reports job's status to the job server
 * reportWarning - sends a warning explicitly to the job server